softwaresaved/byte-sized-rse/episodes/10-introduction.md

 ### Why Debugging Matters?

-Why is debugging important?

-    It ensures your code behaves as it should.

-    It helps you find the root cause of problems—not just guess.
+Debudding ensures your code behaves as it should and helps you find the root cause of problems — not just guess - when it does not.

-    It improves your code quality and reliability.

-    And ultimately, it saves you time during development.

 Even small mistakes in code can cause unexpected behavior or crashes.
 Debugging helps with:

-- **code correctness** - debugging ensures your program works as expected and meets requirements
+- **code correctness** - to ensure your program works as expected and meets requirements
-- **error resolution** - debugging helps you understand why your code isn't performing correctly, allowing you to find and fix issues that make your program behave incorrectly rather than just guessing.
+- **error resolution** - to help you understand why your code is not performing correctly, allowing you to find and fix issues that make your program behave incorrectly
-- **improving code quality** - regular debugging leads to cleaner, more reliable and performant code and reduces the risk of problems in production.
+- **improving code quality** - regular debugging leads to cleaner, more reliable and performant code and reduces the risk of problems in production
 - **efficient code development** - familiarity with debugging tools and techniques can significantly reduce the time spent on troubleshooting and enhance overall productivity.

 ### Common Debugging Techniques